About the competition

 “Trees that took a thousand or more years to grow were felled in a day, and it is not without feelings of shame that we reflect on the devastation that was wrought among the giants of the forest…” – Tudor Collins

-- The competition is open to residents and students of Kaipara, Whangarei and Far North districts
+- The competition is open to Northland and Old Northland residents and students (From Warkworth through to Cape Reinga)

 - Entries open on Monday 12 June and close Monday 10 July